risicle/cpytraceafl/README.md

 Absolutely it does.
 Don't use instrumented programs to debug problematic cases - use it to generate problematic inputs.
 Analyze them with instrumentation turned off.

+### I'm getting `undefined symbol: __afl_area_ptr`

+Looks like you're trying to import an (instrumented) native extension module before the `cpytraceafl.tracehook` module has been loaded (which is what provides that symbol).

+### I'm getting Segmentation Faults after importing an instrumented native module

+You probably also need to provide `cpytraceafl.tracehook.set_map_start(...)` with a valid writeable memory area before the import.
+Assuming you're not interested in the trace associated with the import process, this can just be a dummy which you later discard.
+I'd recommend either using an `mmap` object or `sysv_ipc.SharedMemory`.
+When `fuzz_from_here()` is called, this will be replaced with right one.

+It's also possible the instrumented module was built with a different AFL `MAP_SIZE_POW2` from that in `cpytraceafl.MAP_SIZE_BITS`.